Hunter and Clemson host Syracuse - WTOP News

 Clemson, South Carolina; Wednesday, 7 p.m.
 EST

-BOTTOM LINE: Clemson faces Syracuse after Chase Hunter scored 20 points in Clemson’s 78-75 overtime victory over the Pittsburgh Panthers.
+BOTTOM LINE: Clemson hosts Syracuse after Chase Hunter scored 20 points in Clemson’s 78-75 overtime victory against the Pittsburgh Panthers.

 The Tigers are 10-1 in home games.
-Clemson ranks fourth in the ACC at limiting opponent scoring, allowing 66.7 points while holding opponents to 43.0% shooting.
+Clemson is fourth in the ACC at limiting opponent scoring, allowing 66.7 points while holding opponents to 43.0% shooting.

-The Orange are 3-4 in conference matchups.
-Syracuse is 3-5 in games decided by at least 10 points.
+The Orange are 3-4 in ACC play.
+Syracuse is 1-0 in games decided by 3 points or fewer.

 Clemson is shooting 46.2% from the field this season, 0.9 percentage points higher than the 45.3% Syracuse allows to opponents.
-Syracuse averages 8.4 more points per game (75.1) than Clemson gives up to opponents (66.7).
+Syracuse has shot at a 45.2% clip from the field this season, 2.2 percentage points above the 43.0% shooting opponents of Clemson have averaged.

+The Tigers and Orange face off Wednesday for the first time in conference play this season.

-TOP PERFORMERS: Hunter averages 2.6 made 3-pointers per game for the Tigers, scoring 17.6 points while shooting 45.5% from beyond the arc.
+TOP PERFORMERS: Hunter is scoring 17.6 points per game with 2.9 rebounds and 2.5 assists for the Tigers.
+Ian Schieffelin is averaging 13.6 points and 7.8 rebounds while shooting 53.3% over the last 10 games.

-Donnie Freeman is averaging 13.4 points and 7.9 rebounds for the Orange.
+Donnie Freeman is scoring 13.4 points per game with 7.9 rebounds and 1.4 assists for the Orange.
+Eddie Lampkin Jr. is averaging 10.7 points and 9.5 rebounds while shooting 58.7% over the past 10 games.

 LAST 10 GAMES: Tigers: 7-3, averaging 76.2 points, 29.3 rebounds, 14.7 assists, 7.3 steals and 3.1 blocks per game while shooting 46.1% from the field.
 Their opponents have averaged 69.9 points per game.